-This section is signed by the Program Chair, the school/college Dean, and the Assistant Vice President of Graduate Studies, Research & Sponsored Programs when all requirements and documents for the degree program have been submitted to the Office of Graduate Studies by the student.
+This section is signed by the Program Chair and the school/college Dean when all requirements and documents for the degree program have been submitted to the Office of Graduate Studies by the student.

-G. NOTICE OF COMPLETION OF MASTER'S DEGREE; FORM B
+G. NOTICE OF COMPLETION OF MASTER'S DEGREE: FORM B